PySimpleGUI/PySimpleGUI/docs/call reference.md

 ## Multi-window Interface

+Reads all windows that are "active" when the call is made.
+"Active" means that it's been finalized or read.
+If a window has not been finalized then it will not be considered an "active window"

-Reads a list of windows.
-If any of the list returns a value then the window and its event and values are returned.
+If any of the active windows returns a value then the window and its event and values are returned.

+If no windows are open, then the value (None, WIN_CLOSED, None) will be returned Since WIN_CLOSED is None, it means (None, None, None) is what's returned when no windows remain opened

 ```
 read_all_windows(timeout = None, timeout_key = "__TIMEOUT__")